20100190/Weather-Station-Dashboard/README.md

 - It can be used to run multiple containers and can be set to which ports to expose
 - and can set environemnt variables.
 - just run `docker compose up` in directory where we docker-compose.yml and do edit env variable in it.
+- every github codespace somes with docker daemon running so you can run `docker compose up` after editing evironment section